Helping Clients Expand Their Families Through the Process of Adoption

 If you’re concerned about the financial aspect of adopting a child, there are options to help with the cost.
 Some charitable organizations provide fundraising help for prospective adoptive parents, and crowdfunding may also be an option.

 When you’re going through the adoption process, it can be incredibly helpful to have someone on your team who has helped others complete successful adoptions and can be there to assist if there are any challenges or questions.
-If you’re considering adoption in the Covington, KY, area, call 859-667-1204 to schedule an appointment with one of the lawyers at the Law Offices of Shannon C. Smith, PLLC.
+If you’re considering adoption in the Covington, KY, area, call 859-667-1204 to schedule a consultation with one of the Northern Kentucky adoption attorneys at our family law firm.
+We can guide you through your adoption case so you focus on what matters most – your family.